-HA: Ghana must build a strong platform for international storytelling to raise awareness about the work HA: Ghana and its partners are doing.
+Even as HA: Ghana tries to hide behind the scenes in the local context, it must build a strong platform for international storytelling to raise awareness about the work HA: Ghana and its partners are doing.
 Telling this story responsibly means letting the words and ideas of the locals speak for themselves.
-It means never exploiting images or stories of suffering in order to raise money for the program, and it means focusing on images and stories of resilience and happiness, not just hardship.
+It means never exploiting images or stories of suffering in order to raise money for the program.
+And it means focusing on images and stories of resilience and happiness, not just hardship.

 HA: Ghana believes it has the responsibility to counteract the unrelenting hardship narrative that the media and other organizations often tell about the places where HA: Ghana works.
 Such monolithic storytelling is irresponsible and harmful.
 For more on the danger of a single story, see Chimamanda Ngozi Adichie's TED talk.

 HA: Ghana volunteers work to increase the capacity of grassroots organizations to provide direct services; they don't provide direct services themselves.
 You will never see an HA: Ghana volunteer doing a job a local could do (or be trained and employed to do), because our humanism demands that we not exacerbate existing skills gaps or reinforce postcolonial narratives that cast outsiders as capable and locals as needy.
 Technical assistance should be provided by qualified people and should work toward increasing the number of local skilled professionals.

 Therefore, HA: Ghana volunteers do not compete unfairly with local professionals in an already unfavorable job environment and encourage dependence.
 The ultimate goal is the opposite!
 The Humanist Action: Ghana aims to make itself redundant in every community it enters.